SteveGilham/altcover/README.md

 ## Why altcover?
 As the name suggests, it's an alternative coverage approach.
 Rather than working by hooking the .net profiling API at run-time, it works by weaving the same sort of extra IL into the assemblies of interest ahead of execution.
 This means that it should work pretty much everywhere, so long as the executing process has write access to the results file.

 In particular, this approach supports Mono, as long as suitable `.mdb` symbols are available.
-The major limitation here is that the `.mdb` format only stores the start location in the source of any code sequence point, and not the end; consequently nicely coloured reports may be a bit patchy.
+The major limitation here is that the `.mdb` format only stores the start location in the source of any code sequence point, and not the end; consequently any nicely coloured reports that take that information into account may show a bit strangely.

 ## Continuous Integration